tomskovich/ComputerCleanup/README.md

 # ComputerCleanup

-`IMPORTANT: This module is still a work in progress!`
+`:warning: This module is still a work in progress!`

-`Please use at your own risk.`
+`:warning: Please use at your own risk.`

 This PowerShell module is for freeing up disk space on Windows computers.
 I frequently use this on some RDS servers, and my local machine.

 You can install the ComputerCleanup module directly from the [PowerShell Gallery](https://www.powershellgallery.com/packages/ComputerCleanup/).
 More information can be found on my [Blog](https://tech-tom.com/posts/powershell-computercleanup-module/)

 ## Installation